LukeLabrie/msrDynamics/docs/index.rst

 Modeling Approach
 =================

-The model, as intended, essentially describes heat flow through the component masses, aggregating all spatial considerations into one-dimensional relationships governed by constant coefficients.
+The model essentially describes heat flow through the component masses, aggregating all spatial considerations into one-dimensional relationships governed by constant coefficients.
 Listed below is some relevant literature on this approach and its applications: